 How to study for Physics?
 This is a common question amongst JEE aspirants.
 The requirements to ace Physics are concept clarity, understanding the application of the concepts and constant practice of concept tests.

-As the exam pattern for JEE Main 2020 got changed, Physics will have a total of 25 questions, out of which 5 will be numerical value-based questions, for which there’s no negative marking.
+As the exam pattern for JEE Main got changed last year, Physics will have a total of 25 questions, out of which 5 will be numerical value-based questions, for which there’s no negative marking.
 This has made the scheme of things a bit easier for the students.
 Nonetheless, there’s no scope for any leniency when it comes to preparing for Physics.

 Choosing the right books